tmuxinator/tmuxinator/README.md

 ## Panes

+**_Note that if you wish to use panes, make sure that you do not have `.` in your project name. tmux uses `.` to delimit between window and pane indicies, and tmuxinator uses the project name in combination with these indicies to target the correct pane or window._**

 Panes are optional and are children of window entries, but unlike windows, they do not need a name.
 In the following example, the `editor` window has 2 panes, one running vim, the other guard.

 ```yaml